miriambrk/Homework-4---Pandas/Academy+of+Py+-+Miriam+Berkowitz.md

 # Academy of Py Data Analysis - Miriam Berkowitz<br>
 ### Observed Trends:<br>
-1)Schools that spent more per student had lower overall passing rates than the schools that spent the least.
+1)  Schools that spent more per student had lower overall passing rates than the schools that spent the least.
 The schools that spent the least per student had the highest overall passing rates.
 <br>
-2)Larger schools had worse passing rates than smaller schools.
+2)  Larger schools had worse passing rates than smaller schools.
 <br>
-3)Charter schools had better passing rates than district schools.
+3)  Charter schools had better passing rates than district schools.